 The device parameters are settings that affect several or all channels of the detector and are transmitted together with the channel data between the LoopMaster and the detector.

 7.2.1 Language service interface

 With this parameter, the text readouts on the service interface (e.g. vehicle data) can be switched to the desired language.
-Please note that this does not change the language setting in the LoopMaster operating program.
+Please note that this does not change the language setting in LoopMaster.